America as Preferred Partner: Arms Sales and Great Power Competition in the Indo-Pacific

 To push back and deter Chinese aggression, America needs defense partners in the region who possess cutting edge military capabilities they can employ effectively alongside U.S. forces.
 Thankfully, America already enjoys an impressive network of allies and partners in the region—but status quo defense cooperation is not sufficient in light of the growing capabilities of the People’s Liberation Army.
 That puts a premium on an increasingly robust strategy of U.S. security assistance in the Indo-Pacific that includes a comprehensive program of U.S. arms sales.

-In America as Preferred Partner, hosted by FDD’s Center on Military and Political Power (CMPP) and China Program, Assistant Secretary of State for Political-Military Affairs R. Clarke Cooper delivers an important policy speech on the role of security assistance and arms sales in the great power competition in the Indo-Pacific—and then discusses the path forward with CMPP Senior Director Bradley Bowman.
+In America as Preferred Partner, hosted by FDD’s Center on Military and Political Power (CMPP) and China Program, Assistant Secretary of State for Political-Military Affairs R. Clarke Cooper delivered an important policy speech on the role of security assistance and arms sales in the great power competition in the Indo-Pacific—and then discussed the path forward with CMPP Senior Director Bradley Bowman.

 House Committee on Foreign Affairs

 Why skepticism, not China, may be the greatest threat to US Pacific strategy